SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Sorting on big ``TEXT`` fields
 ------------------------------

-In general, SQream DB automatically inserts a ``Sort`` node which arranges the data prior to reductions and aggregations.
+In general, SQreamDB automatically inserts a ``Sort`` node which arranges the data prior to reductions and aggregations.
 When running a ``GROUP BY`` on large ``TEXT`` fields, you may see nodes for ``Sort`` and ``Reduce`` taking a long time.

 Identifying the Situation